maciejs20/IBMCloudPakWorkshop/3-KubernetesLabOnIKS/README.md

 export KUBECONFIG=/root/.bluemix/plugins/container-service/clusters/mycluster/kube-config-hou02-mycluster.yml
 ```

+Now we are ready to configure kubectl command.

- > **IMPORTANT** : Set the KUBECONFIG environment variable. **Copy the output from the previous command and paste it in your terminal**.
+ > IMPORTANT** : Set the KUBECONFIG environment variable. **Copy the output from the previous command and paste it in your terminal**.
 The command output should look similar to the following.